ireddick/leeds-beer-quest-app/README.md

 The parser logic can be found in `src/app/lib/beer_quest.ts`.
 The parser outputs a slightly neater version of what's in the CSV, eg. the tags string is transformed into an array in the output object.

 On the client side, I'm making minimal use of Next.js features and am essentially using it to host a traditional SPA.
-The root component of the app can be found in `src/app/App.tsx`, and I've not broken any components out into their own files.
-The App component is hosted in the default 'home' Next.js page at `src/app/page.tsx`.
+The root component of the app can be found in `src/app/App.tsx`, and is hosted in the default 'home' Next.js page at `src/app/page.tsx`.

-The client side logic is almost entirely implemented in `src/app/lib/venue_service.ts`.
+The client-side logic for the venue data is implemented in `src/app/lib/venue_service.ts`.
 I wanted to do as much logic client-side as possible, so the backend is really just serving up a static dataset.
 The main thing here is `venueService` which takes a location and a search term, and returns a list of venues ordered by distance from the current location, filtered by the search term.
 There's no caching or any other attempt at optimisation here!

 Basic source layout: